onestardao/WFGY/ProblemMap/GlobalFixMap/Eval/eval_harness.md

   > If you need the full triage and all prescriptions, return to the Emergency Room lobby.
 </details>

+> **Evaluation disclaimer (eval harness)**
+> This page sketches a harness for running structured evaluations on AI pipelines.
+> Any metrics or labels that pass through such a harness remain heuristic outputs of models, scripts and annotators.
+> They do not become scientific proof just because they flow through this structure.
+> Use the harness to compare variants inside a controlled scenario, and avoid presenting those numbers as universal claims about model quality beyond that scenario.

+---

 A minimal yet strict harness to run repeatable evaluations for RAG and agent pipelines.
 It fixes the two usual failures.
 First, non-reproducible runs.
 Second, noisy metrics that cannot explain drift.
 Everything here maps to WFGY pages with measurable targets.